 The difference between AngularJs and Angular are as below:

-- For data binding, variables are created and used with its scope.
+- For data binding, variables are created and used with their scope.
 Scope variables are visible in view as well as the controller.

-- There another concept called RootScope.
+- There is another concept called RootScope.
 RootScope variables are visible throughout the application.

 - New attributes are added to HTML tags using Angular directives for data binding.